 I finally made it!
-After years and years of “I really shouldn’t”, I finally got around to abandon my old hosting provider and move all my sites to GitHub.
+After years and years of “I really shouldn’t”, I have finally managed to abandon my old hosting provider and move all my sites to GitHub.

-For years now, I have had to use FTP to update my various sites, since my old hosting provider hasn’t really kept up for the last couple of years.
-This has let to me now updating my sites so often, since it has become a real hassle.
+For years, I have had to use FTP to update my different web sites, since my old hosting provider hasn’t kept up.
+This has had the effect that I have not updated my sites that often, since it has been a hassle.
 In a world where I enjoy using git almost everywhere, these old ways had to end.

-Since this decision was made just before my hosting was cancelled, I was in a bit of a rush to get this in place.
-This was perfect, since it forced me to get this done, instead of spending another year in FTP hell.
-I thus decided to freeze my various sites in a temporary state and quickly push them to GitHub, which lets you host static sites for free.
-Since they also lets you connect your custom domain names for free, this was a golden start.
+Since this decision was made just before my hosting contract was about to end, I was in a rush to get this in place.
+This was perfect, since it forced me to get it done, instead of spending another year in FTP hell.
+I thus decided to freeze my sites and push them to GitHub as static web sites.
+Since GitHub lets you use custom domain names for free, this was a golden start.

 At first, I decided to disable

 Jekyll for all sites (more on that later), since